AzureIoTGBB/iot-edge-offline-dashboarding/docs/deployment.md

 ## Deployment

-To deploy, we the newest version of the Azure IoT extension, called `azure-iot`.
+To deploy, we use the newest version of the Azure IoT extension, called `azure-iot`.
 The legacy version is called `azure-iot-cli-ext`.
 You should only have one version installed at a time.
 You can use the command `az extension list` to validate the currently installed extensions.

 Use `az extension remove --name azure-cli-iot-ext` to remove the legacy version of the extension.